Guide to DUI Drugs California and How a DUI Attorney Can Help

-Facing a DUI Charge
+Facing a Drug DUI Charge

 Things can quickly turn for the worst when a law enforcement officer pulls you over for suspicion of driving under the influence.
-Various things are at stake here, such as your driver’s license, paying for penalties, and jail time.
+Various things are at stake here, such as your driver’s license, paying penalties, and jail time.

 However, just because a law enforcement officer suspects you to be driving under the influence does not make you guilty.

-Prescription medication and over-the-counter drugs, such as Valium, can also get you arrested for driving under the influence.
+Prescription medicine and over-the-counter medications, such as Valium, can also get you arrested for driving under the influence.
 This is why some legally-prescribed medications have a warning on their labels against driving after consuming those medications.

 DUI Drugs: What Are the Penalties?

+When drugs are detected in your blood or urine sample, you will be arrested for driving under the influence (DUI).
 If you are convicted of your first, second, or third DUI, you may be able to convince the court to agree to probation or community service.

-However, you are more likely to face jail time and lose your driver’s license if you have several prior DUIs.
+However, you are more likely to face jail time and lose your driver’s license if you have several prior felony DUI convictions.
+The most common penalties for DUIs are explained below.

 First DUI Drug Offense

 Up to 6 months in jail and a minimum fine of $390.
 A conviction might also result in a six-month license suspension.
 Your attorney may be able to help you avoid jail time.
-Instead, you can be placed under probation and ordered to complete a DUI program.
+Instead, you can be placed on probation and ordered to complete a DUI program.

 Second Offense Within 10 Years